-Another type of art marketing was carried out on the major auction blocks at Sotheby's, Christie's, and other fine art auction houses in New York, London, Hong Kong, East Asia, and other major art regions.
-They sell art worth millions of dollars to wealthy individuals, often through brokers.
-The contemporary art market dominates this scene, primarily selling works by living artists like Jeff Koons and relatively recently deceased artists, such as Andy Warhol.
+Another type of art marketing is carried out on the major auction blocks at Sotheby's, Christie's, and other fine art auction houses in New York, London, Hong Kong, East Asia, and other major art regions.
+They sell art worth millions to wealthy individuals, often through brokers.
+The contemporary art market dominates this scene, primarily selling works by living artists like Jeff Koons and relatively recently deceased artists like Andy Warhol.

 Contemporary Art Embraces Graffiti Art and Branding.

 Some of the artists who enjoyed the most remarkable growth in auction house interest and sales since 2005 include KAWS, Mr. Brainwash, and Banksy.
 Many of the top 50 artists, as ranked by Artnet in this period, were born in the last half of the 20th Century.
 It is difficult to imagine that the dealers and collectors of the 1980s who were engaged in acquiring Van Goghs could have foreseen how street art would become a market mover powered by the rise in appeal of younger artists in the 21st Century.